Magnacarter/custom-wp-registration-form/README.md

 User must create a "CWRF Form" array.
 This array will need to be passed as an argument to the a new 'CWRF_Form' object.
 The CWRF Form array can currently take HTML form types: text, email, file, radio, select, and textarea as values to the key 'type'.
 More coming soon... also, I always welcome pull requests.

+**Development of this plugin is done [on GitHub](https://github.com/Magnacarter/custom-wp-registration-form).
+Pull requests welcome.
+Please see [issues](https://github.com/Magnacarter/custom-wp-registration-form/issues) reported there before going to the plugin forum.**

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/custom-wp-registration-form` directory, or install the plugin through the WordPress plugins screen directly.